 Ny,s=s,a=Ny,s=r,a-Cy,a Eq.
 4.9

 The number of eggs produced by each spawner, Ny,s=e,a, was assumed to follow a Ricker function which includes parameters for the log of the maximum recruitment per spawner without density dependence, α, and the strength of density dependence, β (Ricker 1954, Hilborn 1985).
-Age-specific Ricker parameters were estimated to account for the difference in realized fecundity for female Chum salmon of different ages.
+Age-specific Ricker parameters were estimated to account for the difference in realized fecundity for female fall Chum salmon of different ages.
 Due to difficulties in estimating the density dependence parameter, we fixed β at 0.001 for all ages, representing a low level of density dependence.
 The proportion of female offspring, P, was fixed at 50% (Gilk et al. 2009).

 Ny,s=e,a=P*(Ny,s=s,a*e(αa-βNy,s=s,a )) Eq.
 4.10